-They are good at both agility and obedience training, so try to incorporate that into what they are doing on a daily basis and they will love you for it.
+They are good at both agility and obedience training, so try to incorporate that into what they are doing daily and they will love you for it.

 Kai Ken Health and Conditions

-The Kai Ken can be prone to a number of different health conditions that you should be aware of.
+The Kai Ken can be prone to several different health conditions that you should be aware of.

 The breeder that you go to should also be in a position to provide you with information on the health of the parents and whether or not they have been scanned for various potential conditions.